 Q. When can my soldier apply?
 Click here to show answer

 It is strongly recommended that you apply as soon as you are able to, this will limit the amount of time you will be waiting post discharge.
 Remember that you may not be able to claim benefits, get social housing or employment until you have your ILR stamp.
-Your spouse and any children under 18 can also be included on this form.

-If you have made the application whilst you were still serving then you should receive an ‘indicative letter’ from UKBA to assist in making arrangements for employment and for liaising with the relevant authorities for housing, healthcare and benefits – if you do not receive a letter please contact the AFF Foreign & Commonwealth Specialist.
+If you have made the application whilst you were still serving then you should receive an ‘indicative letter’ from UKBA to assist in making arrangements for employment and for liaising with the relevant authorities for housing, healthcare and benefits – if you do not receive a letter please contact the AFF Foreign & Commonwealth team.

 Biometric Data: Serving Foreign and Commonwealth (F&C) and Gurkha personnel selected for redundancy applying for settlement who at the time of application are based in the UK are advised to provide their biometric data at the appropriate time.
 Biometrics entails the recording of applicant’s details such as fingerprints.
 When UKBA receive your postal settlement application they will send out a biometric notification letter which will tell you what you need to do.
 We strongly recommend that you take the required actions as soon as possible after you receive this letter.
 This is because the sooner UKBA receive the completed process the sooner they can make a decision under the special arrangements MOD have agreed with UKBA.
-Click here for further information.

 Q. How much does it cost to apply?
 Click here to show answer